lbvf50mobile/yandex-cloud-text-to-speach/README.md

 ## TTS
 `$ echo "I like sound, and keys in file" | ./tts -i <file> > likefile.mp3`
 `$ echo "I like sound, and keys in argument" | ./tts -k <key> > likekey.mp3`
+`$ ./tts -i <file> "I like sound, and keys in file"  likefile.mp3`
+`$ "I like sound, and keys in argument" ./tts -k <key> "I like sound, and keys in argument" likekey.mp3`

 ### Install
 * `$ echo "export YANDEX_CLOUD_TTS_KEY='%yandex_cloud_key%>" >> ~/.bashrc`